 Core (yearlong) Roles: Communications Lead, Treasurer, and Teacher Appreciation Coordinator.

 Coordinator (periodic) Roles: Yearbook Coordinators, Holiday Donation Drive, and Book Fair coordinator.

 Passive Participation: Keep informed by subscribing to the HMV email list, an optional, usually monthly, informational letter that keeps parents apprised of our HMV activities, meetings, and ongoing parent discussions.
 When appropriate or available, participate in discussions, events, or activities.

 We will hold regular monthly meetings virtually on Zoom.
 We will hold these meetings in conjunction with the school administration.
 Hudson Montessori School parents are always welcome to attend a meeting to get a feel for the group, gauge whether they want to join the core team, or get more involved.

-The HMV hosts teacher appreciation events and coordinate gifts for the teachers during the holidays and the end of the school year.
+The HMV hosts teacher appreciation events and coordinates gifts for the teachers during the holidays, Teacher Appreciation Day, and the end of the school year.
 We will work with local community organizations throughout the year to develop donation drives for people in need.
 We will support the school in academic endeavors, such as the book fair or other events or activities that we can safely organize for our school community.
 Our parent group helps the school produce its annual yearbook, which is distributed to every enrolled student and our teachers.